cjhosken/moonray_for_blender/README.md

 ## Contact

-MoonRay For Blender was written by me, Christopher Hosken.
+MoonRay For Blender is written by me, Christopher Hosken.
 If you have any concerns, ideas, or would like to help with developing this addon you can get in contact with me here.

 - [hoskenchristopher@gmail.com](https://hoskenchristopher@gmail.com)
 - [LinkedIn](https://www.linkedin.com/in/christopher-hosken/)